jakewc12/Reversi/ReversiGame/README.md

 -Things associated with the view can be found in the view folder.
 This includes the interface for the view and ReversiTextualView, which creates a basic textual view based on a ReadOnlyReversiModel.

+    Changes for Part 2:
+    In part one, we did not include any method to find the score of a given player because we assumed the controller would handle that.
+We added this to the model.
+We also added fuctions to check if there are any legal moves left for the current player and if a given move is legal.
+    In the previous part, we handled this in the placeDisc() method, however, the homework page advised we view this as an observation instead of an operation so we added new methods to check legality of moves.